Education, News, and Information

 Yes.
-Hikari, B-mac aside, we are one of the only scissor companies that have a factory in Japan.
-Our tools are made in the hands of master craftsmen who are disciplined in a very long history of working with raw metals and steel (Since 1921).
+Hikari, B-mac aside, we are the only scissor company in North America that has a factory in Japan.
+Our tools are made in the hands of master craftsmen who are disciplined in a very long history of working with raw metals and steel ( Since 1921 ).
+Mizutani Scissors Factory

 How do you know if a scissor is made in Japan?

-That’s simple, look for a stamp that reads “Made in Japan”.
-You could also ask a rep from any shear brand to provide a business address located in Japan.
+Look for a stamp that reads “Made in Japan”.
+Additionally.
+If you want to know if you are investing into a legitimate brand with a factory in Japan, simply ask a representative from any shear brand to provide a business address located in Japan.
+Mizutani Scissors Factory

 Why does it matter what type of metal my shears are made out of?

+The ingredients are the basis of the creation process.
 Just like a well prepped meal.
 You want to know where your food comes from.
-The building material (ingredients) of your scissor is everything.
+The building material (ingredients) of your scissors are essential to the creation process.

 How should I wrap my scissors to ship out for sharpening?

 - Put a rubber band around the tip of the scissor.

 - Wrap the shears in a paper towel, tissue paper, bubble wrap or plastic wrap for extra protection.

 - Place them in a padded envelope or a sturdy box.